 A HE PPDU supports 3 HE-LTF modes, which are 1x HE-LTF, 2x HE-LTF, and 4x HE-LTF.
 It is optional to support 1x HE-LTF in an HE SU PPDU, HE extended range SU PPDU and HE MU PPDU.
 In an HE SU PPDU, HE MU PPDU or HE extended range SU PPDU, the combination of HE-LTF modes and GI duration is indicated in HE-SIG-A field.
 In an HE trigger-based PPDU, the combination of HE-LTF modes and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU.
 The mandatory combinations of HE-LTF modes and GI duration are:

-—2x HE-LTF, TGI,Data
+—2x HE-LTF, TGI1,Data

-—2x HE-LTF, TGI,Data2
+—2x HE-LTF, TGI2,Data

-—4x HE-LTF, TGI,Data4
+—4x HE-LTF, TGI4,Data

 The optional combinations of HE-LTF mode and GI duration are:

-—1x HE-LTF, TGI,Data in a HE SU PPDU or HE extended SU PPDU
+—1x HE-LTF, TGI1,Data in a HE SU PPDU or HE extended SU PPDU

-—1x HE-LTF, TGI,Data in a non-OFDMA, MU-MIMO HE MU PPDU
+—1x HE-LTF, TGI1,Data in a non-OFDMA, MU-MIMO HE MU PPDU

-—1x HE-LTF, TGI,Data2 in a non-OFDMA, MU-MIMO HE trigger-based PPDU
+—1x HE-LTF, TGI2,Data in a non-OFDMA, MU-MIMO HE trigger-based PPDU

 CID 2553